 Article 17, formerly Article 13, was one of the most hotly contested issues surrounding the Copyright Directive.
 Click below to find out how it will benefit creators and the creative sector.

 The protection of authors’rights is essential: without this, creators wouldn’t be paid for the use of their work

 In April 2019, the Directive on Copyright in the Digital Single Market was formally adopted, bringing hugely positives effects for Europe’s creators

-Our members have distributed €5,4 billion royalties and invested €216 million in European cultures
+Our members distributed €5,4 billion royalties in 2018 and invested €216 million in European culture